 William Jones paced up and down the hallway.

-"Calm down William; you're going to wear a hole into the floor then we are all in trouble."
+"Calm down William; you're going to wear a hole into the floor and then we are all in trouble."
 His mother grabbed his passing arm and gave him a sincere look.
-He sighed and continued to pace; then plopped down shaking his leg impatiently; with a worried expression on his face.
+He sighed and continued to pace; then plopped down into the large chair, shaking his leg impatiently.

-He vaulted out of the chair to pace again and he started to rub his forehead.
+He vaulted out of the chair to pace again with a worried expression.
 William was worried about what was happening in the room with the closed door.
-William waited at least eight hours before someone finally came out of that room.
+William had waited for what seemed like ages before someone finally came out of that room.

 He was tired and running out of nerve; he nearly tackled the doctor when he walked out of the room, wiping his hands on a bloody apron.

 "Is Emma alright?"
 William resisted shaking the doctor.
 "And what about the baby?
 Is it alright?"

 "Actually, Sir."
 The doctor said as he gently removed William's hands from his shoulders and placed one of his on the disgruntled man's shoulder.
 "They are doing fine."

 William sagged into the soft high top chair again with relief that nothing terrible had happened.
 After a few deep breaths he stood up more calmly this time and asked, "Can I go in and see them now?"